B1aZer/vim/README.md

 [from](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/)

 # on oher machine
+(you may need to go in bundles directory)
 0. git submodule update --init --recursive
 1. git submodule foreach git pull origin master (updates all modules)